bhavyanshu/xVGAlinux/README.md

 Installation
 ------------
 1) Download this project.
+Connect your laptop to external monitor using 15 pin VGA cable.
+Make sure it is properly connected.

-2) cd into the directory of this project.
+2) "cd" into the directory of this project.

-3) Run in terminal "chmod +x xrandrVGA.sh"
+3) Run in terminal "chmod +x xrandrVGA.sh".
+This will give executable permissions to the bash script.

 4) Run in terminal "sh xrandrVGA.sh".
+If in case there are errors, trying setting a different resolution in the script.

 Contact